roblanf/phypapers/README.md

 1. Go here: http://dlvr.it/
 2. Follow the steps to sign up for a new account (NB: the same gmail trick that works for twitter works here too...)
-3. Click "Start feed"
-4. Paste the RSS feed URL (from step 8, above) into the "Source" box
+3. Paste the RSS feed URL (from step 8, above) into the "Find a Feed" box
+4. Click '+' symbol for the feed, it will appear just below the search box
-5. Choose Twitter as the destination, and authorise dlvr.it to post to your new twitter account
+5. Click 'Next: Connect Socials', then select the 'Connect New' and click the Twitter icon and follow the steps authorise dlvr.it to post to your new twitter account
 6. Click 'Done'
 7. Now tweak the delivery settings:
+    * In your dlvr.it homepage, click your new route (mine's called 'phypapers')
-    * Hover over the content of the 'Sources' box, and click the pencil that appears
+    * In the 'Feeds' box, click on the cog symbol next to your pubmed feed
     * Click the 'Feed Update' tab, my suggestions for settings are:
         * Feed update period: 30 minutes
         * Max items per update period: 1
         * Max items per day: 250 (that's the maximum for a free account)
         * Trickle: Newest items first
+        * Subscribe to PuSH Updates: off (this stops it posting big PubMed logos with every post)
+    * Click 'Save' in the bottom right

 That's it.
 Your new twitterbot is running.
 Give it a bit of time (a day or two perhaps) to catch up with itself before you tell everyone about it.
 This lets it fill up with interesting papers, and also allows you to tweak the pubmed search if necessary.

+When you're done, please tweet to me (@roblanfear) and Casey Bergman (@caseybergman) with the name of your new twitterbot.
+It's nice to see what people are buliding, and Casey keeps a list of all the bots that we know of here: https://twitter.com/caseybergman/lists/literaturebots.

 # Going a bit further